 The Lamanite Queen of Great Faith

-The Lamanite King had collapsed after hearing Ammon teach great truths and had been in a coma for three days.
-People were telling the Queen her husband was dead.
+The Lamanite king had collapsed after hearing Ammon teach great truths and had been in a coma for three days.
+People were telling the queen her husband was dead.
 "He stinketh," they said (in one of the great scriptural lines).
-But the Queen didn't think he was dead and went to consult Ammon, who assured her that the King would rise again.
+But the queen didn't think he was dead and went to consult Ammon, who assured her that the king would rise again.
 She believed him—with no evidence.
 What did this woman experience that gave her such a powerful assurance?
 We will never know.
 But we DO know that Ammon said she had greater faith than all the Nephites.

 There are two reasons I love this story.

 First, I am never very comfortable with drawing firm lines about who are the "good guys" in life and who are the "bad guys."
 Years ago I traveled through the Middle East and I found that the Arabic people were extremely warm and welcoming.
 I drank the best smoothies of my life in Damascas.
-I saw the Palmyra city that Palmyra, NY was named after.
+I saw the Palmyra city that Palmyra, New York, was named after.
 I saw the lavender neon sign of Dunkin' Donuts at the border between Lebanon and Syria— the axis of evil didn't look very scary when you could get it powdered, glazed, or sprinkled.
 In this story, we have a woman from a group of people that were usually the "bad guys"—and she has more faith than all the "good guys."
 I think it is an important moment that reminds us that we cannot label groups of people with our assumptions.